stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

  Perhaps it was food?
 Both arachnids hunt in a similar manner, and eat more or less the same prey: insects and other terrestrial invertebrates.
 If one species was a much better hunter, the other might go hungry and have trouble surviving near the superior competitor.
 Definitely a possibility.

-However, Dor’s advisor, Dr. Sophie Calme, suggested a simpler explanation.
-Perhaps it was food.
+However, there could be a simpler explanation.
+Perhaps it _was_ food.
 Both arachnids are predators, after all, and their list of prey just might include each other.
 Most arachnids are not picky eaters; even smaller members of their own species can be fair game.
 To Dor and her colleagues, it seemed very likely that one of these predators was eating the other.

 Who, then, was eating whom?
 Between the two, the tarantula was the prime suspect.
 Growing up to over 12cm in legspan as adults, _Brachypelma vagans_ had weight and reach over the smaller (~2.5cm) _Centruroides_ scorpions.
 But despite appearances, there was always a chance that the scorpion’s venomous stinger might be enough to make it the predator, not the prey.